MinghuiChen43/awesome-deep-phenomena/README.md

 ### Others: 2022

+- A Model of One-Shot Generalization. [[paper]](https://arxiv.org/abs/2205.14553)
+  - Thomas Laurent, James H. von Brecht, Xavier Bresson.
+  - Key Word: One-Shot Generalization; PAC Learning; Neural Tangent Kernel.
+  - <details><summary>Digest</summary> We provide a theoretical framework to study a phenomenon that we call one-shot generalization.
+This phenomenon refers to the ability of an algorithm to perform transfer learning within a single task, meaning that it correctly classifies a test point that has a single exemplar in the training set.
+We propose a simple data model and use it to study this phenomenon in two ways.
+First, we prove a non-asymptotic base-line -- kernel methods based on nearest-neighbor classification cannot perform one-shot generalization, independently of the choice of the kernel and the size of the training set.
+Second, we empirically show that the most direct neural network architecture for our data model performs one-shot generalization almost perfectly.
+This stark differential leads us to believe that the one-shot generalization mechanism is partially responsible for the empirical success of neural networks.

 - Towards Understanding Grokking: An Effective Theory of Representation Learning. [[paper]](https://arxiv.org/abs/2205.10343)
   - Ziming Liu, Ouail Kitouni, Niklas Nolte, Eric J. Michaud, Max Tegmark, Mike Williams.
   - Key Word: Grokking; Physics of Learning; Deep Double Descent.